tech-learning-collective/tech-learning-collective.github.io/pricing/index.md

 </table>

 When an event for which we have sent an invoice is cancelled by the purchaser for any reason, Tech Learning Collective charges a cancellation fee equal to 50% of the invoiced amount if the event is more than two (2) weeks away from the scheduled date of the booked event.
 After the two-week deadline, our cancellation fee is 75% of the total invoiced amount.

+### Add-on services

+* **Video recording and transcription**: For private events, we can also supply a video recording (screencast) along with a written text transcript for an additional fee.
+We supply transcripts as plain text, WebVTT, and SRT caption files for hard-of-hearing users.